PatrickBethmann/calculator/README.md

 # Description

-Just an ugly calculator to get used to working with react :)
+Just a simple calculator to get used to working with react :)

 View the current build at: